Copacabana (Bolivia): Top 10 Things To Do

 The basilica houses an Incan black Virgen de Candelaria statue.
 It was closed when we visited.

-The main square adjoining the basilica has a pleasant little park.
+The main square adjoining the basilica has a pleasant little park and various vendors selling souvenirs.

 Plaza 2 de Febrero